Iowa High School Hockey League/Midwest High School Hockey League

 2015: Chesterfield, Missouri - March 19-23

-Dubuque Devils - Runner-Up
+Dubuque Devils - Division II Runner-Up

-Kansas City Jets - Semifinalist
+Kansas City Jets - Division II Semifinalist

-Waterloo Warriors - Quarterfinalist
+Waterloo Warriors - Division II Quarterfinalist

 All four teams advance from pool play to the championship bracket.
 Omaha and Waterloo lose in the quarterfinals, Kansas City is eliminated in the semifinals, and Dubuque loses 2-1 in the championship game to Cherry Creek, Colorado.